Increasingly powerful storms threaten Ottawa's tree cover | CBC News

 Pollard called the derecho "the most significant weather-related forest disturbance in decades," with damage varying in intensity in every neighbourhood.

-Some of the areas hit hardest already had little existing tree canopy, according to the 2017 canopy assessment, which was mapped by the Ottawa Neighbourhood Study to allow residents to look up tree canopy percentages specific to their neighbourhoods.
+Some of the areas hit hardest already had little existing tree canopy, according to the 2017 canopy assessment, which allows residents to look up tree canopy percentages specific to their neighbourhoods.

-Only 15 per cent of Navan and Sarsfield was covered with trees in 2017, for example, and Stittsville had a canopy of just 21 per cent.
+Only 15 per cent of Navan and Sarsfield were covered with trees in 2017, for example, and Stittsville had a canopy of just 21 per cent.

-Blossom Park, Merivale Gardens and the Greenbelt were also hard-hit.
+Blossom Park, Merivale Gardens and the Greenbelt were also hit hard.
 They boasted some of the densest tree cover in the city at about 44, 52 and 40 per cent, respectively — and may see those figures reduced.

 Researchers expand EF2 downburst damage zone